Graduate Foreign Language Requirement

-The test is not a prerequisite for the A-exam, but you must pass it before beginning your seventh semester of registration.
+The test is a prerequisite for the A-exam (which you must pass before beginning your seventh semester of registration).
 You may take it as soon as you have chosen a thesis advisor.
-Your advisor will administer the test or refer you to an examiner within the graduate field of mathematics.
+The exam must be administered by faculty in the graduate field of Mathematics.
 Depending on the composition of the field membership, not all language options may be available at all times.

 For record-keeping purposes, please notify James Utz before taking the test.
 He can also help you find an examiner if your advisor does not know one.

 A minimal acceptable form of the test is to translate a section of an article or textbook into English with the use of a dictionary and without time limitation.
 Advisors who want to impose a more stringent test, such as an on-the-spot reading test, are free to do so.